Moonshallow5/Moonshallow5/README.md

 Thank you for visiting my profile :)

 🔭 Exploring
-- Build things stuck on my head
+- Building things stuck on my head
 - 📫 Sharing updates on [LinkedIn](https://www.linkedin.com/in/sandeep-singh-557510200/)